svilkata/computer_store/README.md

 * Initialization from data.sql - see the end of this Readme file

 ### Test credentials for the different users
-* !!!!! **Please, do not delete the already created items/do not upload new photo for the already created items !!!!!!**
+* **!!!!!
+Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
+* Link to the website **https://computerstoreproject.herokuapp.com**
 * username: admin  password: 11111
 * username: customer  password: 11111
 * username: sales  password: 11111